godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 Description
 -----------

 Custom gizmo that is used for providing custom visualization and editing (handles) for 3D Spatial objects.
-These are created by :ref:`EditorPlugin.create_spatial_gizmo<class_EditorPlugin_method_create_spatial_gizmo>`.
+These are created by :ref:`EditorSpatialGizmoPlugin.create_gizmo<class_EditorSpatialGizmoPlugin_method_create_gizmo>`.

 Method Descriptions
 -------------------